 - Often you can only fly on that airlines flights, not their partner airlines: For example if you wanted to use your British Airways miles to fly from London to Hawaii the first leg of the flight would be BA, but the second will most likely be American Airlines and wouldn’t be covered by your rewards program.

 Despite the downsides mentioned above rewards programs are still an effective way to get cheaper flights.
 The most effective way to invest your rewards points to ensure you are getting the best value for money is actually to use them for an upgrade.
 I would never pay for a Business class flight, realistically, I don’t have that kind of money to splash and I’m always fine sleeping in Economy.
 However if it’s a special occasion eg a birthday or anniversary, and having paid for an Economy flight my air miles were enough to bump me up to Business I would choose to invest them like that.
 That way you get to enjoy a lovely flight upgrade without actually spending any money on the premium comfort.
+Looking for more advice on how to make the most of reward programs?
+Check out this beginners guide to frequent flyer points.

 Consider other airports in the same city